Tips for Tanning Buckskin and Fur On Leather (without chemicals)

 - (never tried this myself) use the hair (from a bucking job) for an archery target stuff sack.
 Better for the environment than chemical coated cotton or plastic/polyester fibers/rags; god help you and us if you used that shit.

 - I use a 6L stainless steel pot and lid while smoking.
-The skirt must fit around the pot with the lid of the pot left a-jar.
-The opening may vary, to regulate what go in and out of the smoulder.
+The skirt must fit around the pot with the lid of the pot left a crack a-jar.
+The opening may vary, to regulate what goes in and out of the smoulder.
 The lid greatly, but not fully, protects from flair ups and heat which may burn the skirt inside.
-Watch for heat transfered from the side of the pot to your skirt; I've still had hides lost to fire with the pot.
-The nicest feature about this pot approach is the thorough to complete combustion that one can achieve of the smoke material.
-Poke and break up with a stick and then lay new material on the hot pile.Try not to mix new with old as this will likely put out your coals.
-My lid has a number of holes drilled into it; they are not necessary; it was used for something else that has become obsolete.
+You cant completely leave the potsmoke as the heat will transfer from the side of the pot to your skirt, even in winter; I've still had hides lost to fire with this setup alone.
+The lid is a failsafe addition, not a guarantee the smoulder will not scorch or burn your hide.
+Do NOT leave the pot to completely burn before checking.
+You must keep the smoke heat buffered with smoke materirial on top or you will get scorching marks on the inside of the hides from the hot smoke.
+A long steel chimney setup of some sort may be an alternative.

 Right to left: Bone awl, Deer awl, Moose awl.
 The bone awl works well on the thickest and toughest moose hide when used with taps from a light mallet; just make sure the tip is sharp and the shaft, a slow taper; it seems to slide through hide better than steel.
 The metal nail awl is great for pre punching sewing holes in the rawhide rims of the "softened" moose hide to create the smoke sack.